chamambom/azureblueprint-pad/README.md

 6) to be continued [will sanitise this as i play with azure blueprints]

-TO DO
+TODO

-Find a way to extract the tenant and subscription ID programmatically using powershell Find a way to use a managed service or service principal account
+#Find a way to extract the tenant and subscription ID #programmatically using powershell or AzureCLI
+Find a way to use a managed service or service principal account